akka/akka/akka-docs/scala/security.rst

     Issued           Expires          Principal
   Oct 24 21:59:20  Oct 25 06:59:20  krbtgt/EXAMPLE.COM@EXAMPLE.COM

 Now point the configuration of the key in 'akka.conf' to the correct location and set the correct service principal name.
-The web application should now startup and produce at least a 401 response with a header “WWW-Authenticate” = “Negotiate”.
+The web application should now startup and produce at least a 401 response with a header ``WWW-Authenticate`` = "Negotiate".
 The last step is to configure the browser.

 6. Set up Firefox to use Kerberos/SPNEGO
-This is done by typing 'about:config'.
-Filter the config entries for “network.neg” and set the config entries “network.negotiate-auth.delegation-uris” and “network.negotiate-auth.trusted-uris” to “localhost”. and now …
+This is done by typing ``about:config``.
+Filter the config entries for ``network.neg`` and set the config entries ``network.negotiate-auth.delegation-uris`` and ``network.negotiate-auth.trusted-uris`` to ``localhost``. and now …

 7. Access the RESTful Actor.

 8. Have fun
-… but acquire an initial ticket for the user principal first: kinit zaphod
+… but acquire an initial ticket for the user principal first: ``kinit zaphod``